kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 You processed me for (x hours) if there’s someone better and you don’t have enough slots for the job and you’d like to take your chances on that person then by all means.

-But the fact that I got this far tells me that there’s something in me that you want in a call center agent/customer service representative/sales person/ or whatever the position is.
+But the fact that I got this far tells me that there’s something in me that you want in a call center agent/customer service representative/salesperson/ or whatever the position is.

 I don’t know.
 I think you’re more qualified to answer that question than me.
 You see I don’t have experience working in a call center but I made it this far.
-At the moment do yous see any reason why I’m not a good match?
+At the moment do you see any reason why I’m not a good match?

 My main advice on answering interview questions is:

 Be creative and have fun.
 Be unforgettable.

-**What’s your expected salary?**
+## What’s your expected salary?

 Be honest and creative here.